 Edwin K. Chin

-Mr. Chin is a Managing Director in the Securities Division at Goldman Sachs where he is responsible for trading non-agency residential mortgage-backed securities and consumer asset-backed securities in New York.
-He serves on the Securities Division Steering Committee of the Asian Professional Network at Goldman Sachs.
+Mr. Chin is a Managing Director at Tilden Park Capital Management.
+Prior, he spent 10 years at Goldman Sachs in the Securities Division where he was responsible for trading non-agency residential mortgage-backed securities and consumer asset-backed securities in New York.
+He served on the Securities Division Steering Committee of the Asian Professional Network at Goldman Sachs.
 Mr. Chin graduated from Yale University with a Bachelor of Arts in Economics and Mathematics.
 He grew up in Hong Kong and is fluent in spoken and written Chinese.

 Thomas S. Chin